Aldanoah/MayaUIChanger/README.md

 # What's New

-This fork adds a few improvements to the Theme Loader script:
+Added a few improvements to the Preset Loader courtesy of Joshua Maruska:
 -
 • Custom QSS Tokens: Introduced myQWidget and myQMenu tokens to isolate styling to application menus (QmayaMenuBar) while leaving marking menus opaque.
 This prevents unwanted transparency in marking menus and ensures consistent background styling.